-Best Coffee Pod Option: Keurig K-Elite Single Serve K-Cup Pod Coffee Maker
+Best Coffee Pod Option: Keurig K-Elite Single Serve K-Cup Pod Coffee Brewer

-If you love the efficiency of coffee pods, you’ll want to take a look at the Keurig K-Elite Single Serve K-Cup Pod Coffee.
+If you love the efficiency of coffee pods, you’ll want to take a look at the Keurig K-Elite Single Serve K-Cup Pod Coffee Brewer.

 This coffee maker features a button specifically for iced coffee.
 Place a cup of ice under and let the hot brew flow.